 Lindsay Harris is the Interim Andrew Heiskell Arts Director at the American Academy in Rome.
 A historian of nineteenth- and twentieth-century photography and a 2014 Fellow in modern Italian studies, she served as the Academy’s Andrew W. Mellon Professor-in-Charge of the Humanities through 2018.
 In that role, Harris curated the Academy exhibition Matera Imagined/Matera Immaginata: Photography and a Southern Italian Town, which traveled to the Museo Nazionale d’Arte Medievale e Moderna in Matera and to the Italian Cultural Institute in New York.
 Most recently, she has been developing a paradigm for an open access digital humanities journal with the Digital Publications team at the Bibliotheca Hertiziana – Max Planck Institute for Art History in Rome.
 New ways of publishing research that leverage digital technologies underpin her approach to the material she will discuss in this talk.

-This event, to be presented in-person at the Academy as well as on Zoom, is free and open to the public.
-Please join the Zoom meeting (link forthcoming) a few minutes before 6:30pm CET; the moderator will let viewers in when the event starts.
+This event, to be presented in person at the Academy as well as on Zoom, is free and open to the public.
+Please register for Zoom in advance.
+After registering, you will receive a confirmation email containing information about joining the meeting.

 - Access to the Academy requires the presentation of a valid photo ID and a Green Pass

 - Masks are required when indoors, and temperature will be checked before entry

 - Visitor contact information may be shared for contact tracing

 Please contact events [at] aarome.org with any questions.

 Backpacks and luggage with dimensions larger than 40 x 35 x 15 cm (16 x 14 x 6 in.) are not permitted on the property.
 There are no locker facilities available.